lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 Step 1.
 Plot histograms of orbital elements in the ``MPCORB`` table
 ===================================================================

 1.1.
 Log in to the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.

+1.2.
+Since you will be working with the DP0.3 data, select the "DP0.3 Catalogs" tab on top of the page.
+This will brong you to the default landing page of Portal's DP0.3 page.

 .. figure:: /_static/portal_tut01_step01a.png
     :name: portal_tut01_step01a
     :alt: A screenshot of the default view of the Portal Aspect.

-    The default view of the Portal Aspect.
+    The default view of the Portal Aspect after selecting the "DP0.3 Catalogs" tab in the RSP Portal aspect

-1.2.
-To access the DP0.3 TAP Service (DP0.2 is the default), in the upper right corner next to "TAP Services" click "Show".
-A new option will appear at the top, called "Select TAP Service".
-Click on where it says "Using LSST DP0.2 DC2", and select "LSST DP0.3 SSO" from the drop-down menu.
-In the upper right corner next to "TAP Services" click "Hide".

 1.3.
-The top of the page now displays "LSST DP0.3 SSO Tables".
+The top left part of the page now displays "LSST DP0.3 SSO Tables".
-The default "Table Collection (Schema)" will be "dp03_catalogs_10yr" and the default "Table" will be "dp03_catalogs_10yr.DiaSource".
+The default "Table Collection (Schema)" will be "dp03_catalogs_10yr" and the default "Table" will be "dp03_catalogs_10yr.SSObject".
-Change the "Table" to be "dp03_catalogs_10yr.MPCORB".
+Click the double-arrow and in the "Table" tab and change the "Table" to be "dp03_catalogs_10yr.MPCORB".
 Notice how the area under "Enter Constraints" automatically un-checks the "Spatial Constraints" box, as the ``MPCORB`` table does not contain sky coordinates, and how the table under "Output Column Selection and Constraints" automatically updates to display the columns of the ``MPCORB`` table.